misterj05/OpenVR-SpaceCalibrator/README.md

 ## Running

-**If using ALVR AppImage**:
+**If using ALVR AppImage, first extract the AppImage!**:
 - Extract the AppImage: `./ALVR-x86_64.AppImage --appimage-extract`
 - A folder `squashfs-root` is created.
 Put this somewhere nice.
 - From now on, run ALVR using the `AppRun` executable from the `squashfs-root` folder.
 - **You can't use SpaceCal with AppImage ALVR without extracting!**

+**If using ALVR**:
+- Launch ALVR Dashboard
+- On the `Settings` tab:
+  - Under `Headset`, set both `Position Recentering Mode` and `Rotation Recentering Mode` to `None`
+  - Under `SteamVR Launcher`, set `Driver Launch Action` to `None`
-**If using ALVR**: Launch ALVR, then on the `Installation` tab, click `Register ALVR Driver`.
+- On the `Installation` tab, click `Register ALVR Driver`

-**From now on, start SteamVR from Steam instead of starting ALVR!**

 If you used the `install.sh` script, the driver will be loaded by SteamVR, but the companion software must be started separately every time.

-For best results, I recommend doing the calibration in SteamVR void/home, before launching any titles, especially if you have high latency or low frame rate.
+For best results, I recommend doing the calibration:
+- in SteamVR void/home, before launching any titles, especially if you have high latency or low frame rate
+- with all trackers already connected.
+I've seen some glitches when connecting new trackers.

 ### Step-by-step Guide to Calibrate using ALVR